StanForever/awesome-websites/README.md

 * [https://www.join.me](https://www.join.me/) : Share you screen with anyone over the web.
 * [https://jsonlint.com](https://jsonlint.com) : JSONLint is a validator and reformatter for JSON, a lightweight data-interchange format.
 * [http://jsonresume.io](http://jsonresume.io/) : You can upload your JSON resume according to the spec and this website will render it all pretty for you.
+* [https://www.jscreenfix.com](https://www.jscreenfix.com/) : The JScreenFix pixel fixing algorithm has been applied to millions of screens and is the most effective software solution available for repairing defective pixels.

 ## K :
 * [http://www.keybr.com](http://www.keybr.com/) : Simple and adaptive typing lessons will help you type faster and with fewer errors.